-Dove Release family focus: Adam and Tawnya Blanksma
+Dove Release family focus: Lorenzo and Kasondra Riddle

 We ask that for the safety of others you remain seated until your section is dismissed to start the walk.
 After the walk, you are invited to take photos near the Name Wall banner, Share tree, your baby’s star/moon and visit our merchandise tent (all purchases help keep Share Parents of Utah in the business of serving and supporting families throughout Utah.
 We also invite everyone to take their moons/stars, enjoy a light refreshment and make a new friend.